honeycombio/refinery/README.md

 Within your application (or other Honeycomb event sources) you would configure the `API Host` to be http(s)://load-balancer/.
 Everything else remains the same (api key, dataset name, etc. - all that lives with the originating client).

+### Builds

+Samproxy is built by [Travis-CI](https://travis-ci.org/honeycombio/samproxy).
+Build artifacts are uploaded to S3 and available for download.
+The download URL is listed at the bottom of the build record.

 ## Configuration

 There are a few vital configuration options:

 - API Keys: Samproxy itself needs to be configured with a list of your API keys.
 This lets it respond with a 401/Unauthorized if an unexpected api key is used.
 You can configure Samproxy to accept all API keys by setting it to `*` but then you will lose the authentication feedback to your application.
 Samproxy will accept all events even if those events will eventually be rejected by the Honeycomb API due to an API key issue.

 - Goal Sample Rate and a list of fields to use to generate the keys off which sample rate is chosen.
 This is where the power of the proxy comes in - being able to dynamically choose sample rates based on the contents of the traces as they go by.
+There is an overall default and dataset-specific sections for this configuration, so that different datasets can have different sets of fields and goal sample rates.

 - Trace timeout - it should be set higher (maybe double?) the longest expected trace.
 If all of your traces complete in under 10 seconds, 30 is a good value here.
 If you have traces that can last minutes, it should be raised accordingly.
 Note that the trace doesn't *have* to complete before this timer expires - but the sampling decision will be made at that time.
 So any spans that contain fields that you want to use to compute the sample rate should arrive before this timer expires.
 Additional spans that arrive after the timer has expired will be sent or dropped according to the sampling decision made when the timer expired.

 - Peer list: this is a list of all the other servers participating in this Samproxy cluster.
 Traces are evenly distributed across all available servers, and any one trace must be concentrated on one server, regardless of which server handled the incoming spans.
 The peer list lets the cluster move spans around to the server that is handling the trace.

+- Buffer size: The `InMemCollector`'s `CacheCapacity` setting determines how many in-flight traces you can have.
+This should be large enough to avoid overflow.
+Some multiple (2x, 3x) the total number of in-flight traces you expect is a good place to start.
+If it's too low you will see the `collect_cache_buffer_overrun` metric increment.
+If you see that, you should increase the size of the buffer.

 There are a few components of Samproxy with multiple implementations; the config file lets you choose which you'd like.
 As an example, there are two logging implementations - one that uses `logrus` and sends logs to STDOUT and a `honeycomb` implementation that sends the log messages to a Honeycomb dataset instead.
 Components with multiple implementations have one top level config item that lets you choose which implementation to use and then a section further down with additional config options for that choice (for example, the Honeycomb logger requires an API key).